shahalam-dev/eboss_core/README.md

 }
 ```

-- Replace the class name `Skeleton` to apporipiate name and `SkeletonData` to whatever name given to Skeleton Data class.
+Replace the methods name.
+Write down all the logics inside try block.
+Call the `resBody` method to construct api response body.

 ```php
 function skeleton_method() {